USFWS/secas/workshops.md

 description: Sign up for a workshop to review a draft of the Southeast Conservation Blueprint.
 layout: page
 ---
 The Southeast Conservation Adaptation Strategy (SECAS) is a regional conservation initiative that spans the Southeastern United States and Caribbean.
 The primary product of SECAS is the Southeast Conservation Blueprint, a living, spatial plan that identifies important places for conservation and restoration across the Southeast and Caribbean.
-We regularly update the Blueprint based on new data and feedback from the conservation community, and this year, the Blueprint is undergoing a major revision.
-We need your feedback on the draft version!
-Your input will help ensure the Blueprint represents on-the-ground conditions and helps transparently document any issues.
+We regularly update the Blueprint based on new data and feedback from the conservation community, and this year, the Blueprint is undergoing a major revision. <b>We need your feedback on the draft 2022 Blueprint!</b> Your input helps ensure the Blueprint represents on-the-ground conditions and helps transparently document any issues.

 In May, we are hosting a series of 1.5-hour workshops via Zoom to review the draft Blueprint across different state groupings and subregions across the Southeast.
-Please note, some workshops are repeated to account for inevitable scheduling conflicts--_please only register for one workshop for a given area (the content will be the same in both)_.
+Please note, some workshops are repeated to account for scheduling conflicts--_please only register for one workshop for a given area (the content will be the same in both)_.

 <table border="1" cellpadding="8">
   <tr>